Medair: Activities

 As a signatory of the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief, Medair provides humanitarian aid to the most vulnerable—regardless of race, gender, religion, age, or nationality.

 Medair focuses primarily on four areas of need:

 Emergency response

-In 2019, Medair responded to emergencies in 13 countries and to some of the worst humanitarian disasters, including the Syrian refugee crisis, the Rohingya refugee crisis, the tsunami in Indonesia, and the Ebola outbreak in DR Congo.
+In 2022, Medair responded to emergencies in 13 countries and to some of the worst humanitarian disasters, including the conflict in Ukraine/Poland, the ongoing crisis in Afghanistan, the refugee crisis in Lebanon and Syria, flooding and disease outbreaks in South Sudan, flooding and cyclones in Madagascar, and drought and conflict in Somalia.
 In emergencies, Medair focuses on two components:

 Emergency relief

 When disasters strike, Medair's Global Emergency Response Teams deploy quickly to affected areas to bring life-saving relief in the form of emergency shelter and safe demolition, essential household items, safe drinking water, sanitation, and emergency health care.

 Building Back Better

 Medair's Building Back Better approach is used in the recovery phase to help affected communities safeguard against future disasters.
 This is achieved through rebuilding homes and infrastructure using strong building materials and disaster-resilient construction methods.
-In 2019, 100,055 people in affected areas received training in disaster risk reduction.
+In 2022, 516,150 people received shelter assistance.